DZT970525/KEYPOINT/README.md

 Im summery you need to flash the reset firmware and re-flash the normal firmware for both hands and firstly the left keyboard.

 You can find the firmware file on this [page]()

+# Deep sleep and power consumption [🔼](#contents)
+If the keyboard remains inactive for 30 minutes, it will automatically enter deep sleep mode to conserve battery power.

+Press any key to wake the keyboard.
+After waking up, it typically takes about 5–10 seconds to re-establish the Bluetooth connection.

+The display image remains visible while the keyboard is in deep sleep mode and does not turn off.

+On a full charge, the keyboard can typically be used for approximately 10–15 days, depending on usage patterns and settings.

 # Others [🔼](#contents)
 ## Weight [🔼](#contents)